The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: --manifolds with closed torsion

-Generalized $Spin(7)$--structures are considered first by F. Witt in \cite{Wit}.
-A generalized integrable $Spin(7)$--structure consists of two $Spin(7)$--structures $(\ph,\tilde{\ph})$ generating the same Riemannian metric with opposite closed torsions, $T=-\tilde T, dT=0,$ with exact Lee forms, first defined by F. Witt in \cite[Proposition~5.5]{Wit}.
+Compact $Spin(7)$--structures with closed torsion became a part of the generalized $Spin(7)$--structures considered first by F. Witt in \cite{Wit}.
+A generalized integrable $Spin(7)$--structure consists of two $Spin(7)$--structures $(\ph,\tilde{\ph})$ generating the same Riemannian metric with opposite closed torsions, $T=-\tilde T, dT=0,$ with exact Lee forms defined by F. Witt in \cite[Proposition~5.5]{Wit}.
 In fact, these conditions solve automatically the first two Killing spinor equations in type II string theories in dimension eight (see e.g. \cite{GMW,GKMW,Wit}).
 Unfortunately, the no-go theorems mentioned above lead to the non-existence of compact generalized integrable $Spin(7)$--structures with non-vanishing torsion \cite[Corollary~5.6]{Wit}.

-Basic examples are provided with the group manifolds.
+Basic examples of compact $Spin(7)$--manifolds with closed torsion are provided with the group manifolds which have flat torsion connection.
+However, the corresponding Lee form can be closed but not exact.

+More precisely, it is well known that any compact 8-dimensional Lie group equipped with a biinvariant metric and a left-invariant $Spin(7)$--structure $\ph$, generating the biinvariant metric, together with the left-invariant flat Cartan connection with closed torsion 3-form $T=-[.,.],$ preserving the $Spin(7)$--structure $\ph$, is an invariant $Spin(7)$--structure with a closed torsion 3-form, $dT=0$.